moinwiki/moin/docs/admin/configure.rst

     }

-Note that TrustedEditorGroup from above example can have groups as members.
+Note that users with 'notextcha' ACL capability won't get TextChas to answer.

 Secrets